-Its purpose is to give transparent information about whether or not a motorist has committed a traffic violation.
+The purpose of May Huli Ba is to give transparent information about whether or not a motorist has committed a traffic violation.
 This is also the agency’s way of providing peace of mind for the motorists should they feel that they’ve been wrongly-apprehended.

 Of note, MMDA brought back the No-Contact Traffic Apprehension policy with refined guidelines to promote discipline among motorists and help them to uphold traffic rules and regulations.
 It’s also their initiative to prevent corruption among their traffic enforcers and to ease traffic buildup due to physical apprehension of motorists on the road.

 It was first implemented in 2009 during Bayani Fernando’s term.
 It only lasted for 6 months because offenders were required to pay the fine first before contesting their violation.
 It took action the 2nd time as an experimental project during Francis Tolentino’s term to apprehend speeding motorists along Commonwealth and Diosdado Macapagal avenues.
 But it was shelved once more after 6 months.

 By installing added CCTVs on the metro’s main thoroughfares, especially along EDSA and C-5, its 3rd reimplementation saw green light last April 15, 2016.

 Connecting roads between Pasig City and Taguig City is expected to be completed by 2020.

 This new feature will help drivers cope up with Anti-Distracted Driving Act.

 Marvel Studio's Black Panther movie will include a cameo of the Lexus LC 500.